jsoref/heartwood/crates/radicle-cli/examples/rad-init-no-seed.md

 $ rad node inventory
 ```

-If we then seed it, it becomes advertized in our inventory:
+If we then seed it, it becomes advertised in our inventory:
 ```
 $ rad seed rad:zhbMU4DUXrzB8xT6qAJh6yZ7bFMK
 ✓ Inventory updated with rad:zhbMU4DUXrzB8xT6qAJh6yZ7bFMK